Chock full o'Nuts Partnership with PDF

 PDF and Chock full o’Nuts share a common history, having both been founded by the late William Black (see the PDF/Chock story below).
 The two joined forces on several initiatives to fight Parkinson’s disease (PD), including nationwide promotions to raise awareness around the country about the disease, the need to fund research for new treatments and a cure, and the availability of educational resources from PDF to help people manage their Parkinson’s.

-This partnership began in 2011 and often centers around Parkinson's Awareness Month (April).
+This partnership often centers around Parkinson's Awareness Month (April).
 Here are a few highlights

 - In 2012, Chock full o'Nuts donated 5 percent from all online sales between April 1 and April to PDF!

-- In 2011 and 2012, you may have seen Chock full o’Nuts coffee cans in your local grocery store.
+- During 2011 to 2012, you may have seen Chock full o’Nuts coffee cans in your local grocery store.
 All new cans featured information about PDF’s mission to fight Parkinson’s disease.

 - If you live or work in New York City, you may have noticed Chock full o’Nuts trucks promoting the fight against Parkinson’s and distributing free coffee.
 Chock’s coffee shops, such as Chock 23 on West 23rd Street between Fifth and Sixth Avenues, have featured cups and other items with information inviting people to join the fight against PD.

 - If you browsed your Sunday circulars on the weekend of March 2011, you may have seen the special Chock coupon and advertisement promoting Parkinson’s Awareness Month.

 - In the fall of 2013, new monthly donors to PDF received a free package of Chock full o'Nuts original blend coffee.